 - Saving for infertility treatments means no more vacations, fancy birthday parties, holiday gifts, or other pleasures of life.

 It can be difficult to comfort your partner when you too are struggling with the pain of infertility.
 Perhaps this is why so many couples facing infertility drift apart.
 They don’t know how to comfort one another.
 They don’t know how to distract themselves from the desire to make a baby.
 No one warned them about this possibility.
 No one told them to plan for it.
 Coping with infertility is a skill that is learned on the fly, in the midst of pain.
 So it’s no wonder that so many couples just can’t cope.

 Why Some Couples Blame Each Other

 Many couples hope that they’ll turn to each other at difficult times.
 In the early days of infertility, that’s often the case.
-But as months become years and a single fertility treatment gives rise to many more, some couples turn on each other.
+But as months become years and a single infertility treatment gives rise to many more, some couples turn on each other.

 In some cases, the problem is that couples just don’t know how to support one another.
 Sometimes, though, couples blame one another -- particularly if only one partner is infertile, or if lifestyle factors are an issue.

 We also sometimes see that one partner is more invested in or knowledgeable about infertility treatments.
 In some cases, that’s simply because different people cope with infertility in different ways.
 In others, one partner is more willing to keep trying, or more concerned about having children.
 This can present difficult financial, emotional, and logistical challenges.
 Couples don’t have to deal with their pain in the same way.
 But if there is a fundamental disagreement about how to manage infertility, infertility treatments will be more challenging -- and might not even be possible.